jdcantrell/ankh/README.md

 Other flags:

-* `-c` - read and/or write cache files for each feed parsed (useful when developing a template)
+- `-c` - read and/or write cache files for each feed parsed (useful when developing a template)
-* `--cache-path path` - specify the cache path, defaults to `.ankh_cahe`
+- `--cache-path path` - specify the cache path, defaults to `.ankh_cahe`
-* `-v` - verbose, more details about what is going on
+- `-v` - verbose, more details about what is going on

 Also works great in a cron :)

 ##Development

 1. git clone
-2. make a virtualenv
-3. pip install -e .
-4. submit a pull request
+2. poetry install
+3. poetry run ankh -v test.template.html.j2